Back to Blog

 Actor & Entrepreneur

 We all know that fantasizing about the past won’t help change the future.
 So, be the one to change this mindset for the future of corrections training.
 The approach of announcing a training session needs to be strategic.
-Think about it - officers are typically informed about a 4-hour training block right after they just finished a 12-hour shift and are exhausted.
+Think about it, officers are typically informed about a 4-hour training block right after finishing a 12-hour shift and are exhausted.
 It’s no secret that the quality of corrections training is lackluster.
 It makes sense why they all hate it.
 That’s why if you’re ever given the chance to become a General Instructor or Facility Training Officer, take it.
-Do you remember your first day in training?
-Do you remember hating it?
-Or do you remember wishing you had paid a little more attention (once you dealt with an emergency)?
-You probably remember that everybody in the class, including you, didn’t care too much about what the instructor had to say, right?
-It’s unfortunate that that’s how most training sessions go, but not surprising.
-It’s human nature for people to learn from interactions with each other.
-So, stop being the instructor who just lectures the PowerPoint and shares the same war stories that everyone has already heard.
-Start being interactive and use dialogue.
-Encourage students to ask questions and interact with one another.
-Move around the room and develop role-play.
-Push activities and get creative.
-Engage students in learning.
-There are lots of ways to make training a little more enjoyable, especially mandatory yearly training.
-As Gandhi said, “Be the change that you wish to see in the world.”

 Remember, any training will be to your benefit.
-Mediocre training is better than no training, and it might save your life someday.
+Mediocre training is better than no training, it might even save your life someday.
 You have to remember that you will get out of it what you put in.
 If you go about training with a poor attitude, then the training will be disappointing.
 Embrace the suck and get it done.
-Training, no matter what kind, will help you grow into an amazing officer, and mentor.
+Training, no matter what kind, will help you grow into an amazing officer and mentor.
 Think about what Martha Stewart said, “If you learn something new every day, you can teach something new every day.”

-Paid and Free Training Resources, Professional Association Memberships, and Non-Traditional Learning.
+Paid and Free Training Resources

-Paid and Free Training Resources - Why would you ever pay for your own training?
-If your agency will not sponsor the training and you want to be the best of the best, it is worth the cost.
-Especially Tactical training and defensive tactics like Gracie Combatives.
+Why would you ever pay for your own training?
+If your agency will not sponsor the training and you want to be the best of the best, it is worth the cost, especially Tactical training and defensive tactics like Gracie Combatives.
 Free training is typically online and rarely in person.

 National Institute of Corrections: https://nicic.gov/training